 Gender Identity

 1400

 1200

 1000

 800

 600

 400

-0 1420 558 515 165 107
+200

-Gender identity Trans man Trans woman Non-binary All other gender different from sex registered at birth but no specific identity given Gender Identity
+O 1420 558 515 165 107 Gender identity Trans man Trans woman Non-binary All other gender identities registered at birth but no specific identity given Gender Identity

-Gender Identity
+However, this scheme places no weight or eligibility criteria on a person gender identity and therefore expect to make no negative or positive impacts.

 Marriage or Civil Partnership None identified that positively impact this group.
 None identified that negatively impact this group.
 The council does not hold data about Marriage or Civil Partnerships for the purposes of administering council tax, however, ONS data is available for the living arrangements of the borough.

 From the below it can be seen that the majority of Croydon residents are married, in civil partnerships or co-habiting.